GeXiaoguo/gexiaoguo.github.io/_posts/2016-08-03-Should ViewModel be Coupled with the View.md

 Cost/Benefit of loosely coupled ViewModel

- - - complex xaml, mixed with dynamic behaviors(ValueConverters, Behaviors)
+ - minus: complex xaml, mixed with dynamic behaviors(ValueConverters, Behaviors)
- - - complex UI automation test cases to cover the complex view
+ - minus: complex UI automation test cases to cover the complex view
- - + being able to switch view without affecting the ViewModel.
+ - plus: being able to switch view without affecting the ViewModel.
 But the real benefit has to be aligned with business need.
 Is there any demand, plan to switch views

 Benefit of a tightly coupled ViewModel

-- + a much less lightweight View(e.g. reduce ValueConverters, easier to eliminate code behind)
+- plus: a much less lightweight View(e.g. reduce ValueConverters, easier to eliminate code behind)
-- + less UI Automation testing
+- plus: less UI Automation testing
-- + it is much easier to unit test ViewModel than UI automation testing the View.
+- plus: it is much easier to unit test ViewModel than UI automation testing the View.
 So, if putting view specific code( e.g. a visibility property) does not affect the unit testability of the ViewModel, it should be encouraged.

 The decision should be based on how much each point costs/values to your project rather than how well each camp fits your philosophical belief.